Prerelease:GoldenEye 007 (Nintendo 64)

 The play control at this point in development looks very different, with Bond's weapon being aimed freely while moving.
 The AR33's sounds are completely different.
 Blood is completely opaque and blueish white in this footage.

-A promotional trailer.
-This is one of the few sources of prerelease footage of Dam and Runway.
-Sean Connery's Bond model is also seen in a multiplayer game, and the narrator specifically mentions "two character split screen".
-The title pic is missing the red halo over the "e" in Goldeneye, and the spacing is wider between the letters.
+A promotional trailer, one of the few sources of pre-release footage of Dam and Runway.
+Sean Connery's Bond model is also seen in a multiplayer game, and the narrator specifically mentions "two-character split-screen".
+The title pic is missing the red halo over the "e" in GoldenEye, and the spacing is wider between the letters.
 Weapons are still referred to by their real-world names, and the old KF7 model is still being used.

-A video of unknown origin.
-This has footage of the game interspersed with clips from the movie.
+A video of unknown origin, with footage of the game interspersed with clips from the movie.
 It seems to span multiple builds, since it shows both KF7 Soviet models.
-One thing of note is the sound – much of the music has different instrument samples and/or sequencing, many of the weapons have different sounds, and Bond has audible footsteps.
+One thing of note is the sound - much of the music has different instrument samples and/or sequencing, many of the weapons have different sounds, and Bond has audible footsteps.
 This indicates this build is older than the video above, where the old KF7 was already using the final version's sounds.

 A segment from Escape, a Polish video game show.
 This starts off with footage of Banjo-Kazooie before switching to GoldenEye at the 3:12 mark.
 It seems to be from the same source as the video above, but is cut differently, showing off some footage that the other doesn't and vice-versa.